-- What are the current practices at each level of the health system (e.g., health post, health center, mobile health workers, hospitals) for preventing umbilical cord infection? - How feasible is it to supply 7.1% chlorhexidine digluconate through ANC, CHWs, and facilities? - How can chlorhexidine for cord care best be integrated into facility deliveries and post-delivery instructions provided after facility deliveries? - How feasible is it for facilities to work with TBAs to teach and distribute chlorhexidine for cord care after home and community births? - Do counseling guidelines ensure adequate information on chlorhexidine, including side effects and use?

-- Do providers have adequate skills to counsel, prescribe, and/or administer chlorhexidine? - Are newborn health services integrated with other services, such as maternal health services?
+- What are the current practices at each level of the health system-e.g., health post, health center, mobile health workers, hospitals-for preventing umbilical cord infection? - What are the challenges or barriers to supplying 7.1 percent chlorhexidine digluconate to caregivers through antenatal care (ANC), CHWs and facilities? - How can chlorhexidine for cord care best be integrated into facility deliveries and postdelivery instructions provided after facility deliveries? - How feasible is it for facilities to work with TBAs to teach and distribute chlorhexidine for cord care after home and community births? - Do counseling guidelines ensure adequate information on chlorhexidine, including side effects and use? - Do providers have adequate skills to counsel, prescribe and/or administer chlorhexidine? - Are newborn health services integrated with other services, such as maternal health services?